Best one-ingredient buckwheat bread recipe | gluten-free

 How to make one-ingredient buckwheat bread

 Making your own bread is easy.
-But to ensure that you get a perfect loaf of bread the very first time, follow my instruction.
+But to ensure that you get a perfect loaf of bread the very first time, follow my instructions.

 • Wash the whole buckwheat groats in a colander under running water for a couple of minutes.